 Serpentine Lido, Hyde Park

 Hyde Park’s 40 acre lake, The Serpentine, was created for Queen Caroline back in 1730.
 It’s home to the oldest swimming club in Britain, who famously get together to race through freezing cold waters every year on Christmas Day.
-You don’t need to be quite as hard-core to join – you can book in for lap swimming any day of the week (currently booking until early September).
+You don’t need to be quite as hard-core to join – you can book in for lap swimming any day of the week in summer.
 There’s also another section for boating if you change your mind about getting in, and a gorgeous café overlooking the water.

-This is one of the few wild swimming options in the city that does not require an induction (just temporarily, due to Covid), so you can just book and show up with nothing but your cozzie and a smile.
-And a red swimming cap, so they can see you in the water.
+This is one of the few wild swimming options in the city that does not require an induction, so you can just book and show up with nothing but your cozzie and a smile.
+And a bright red orange, or pink swimming cap, so they can see you in the water.
 And a tow float.
 And a hot drink.
 And maybe a wetsuit, if it’s particularly cold.
 But if you’ve nailed all that, then the reservoir’s huge (23 acres) expanse of fresh water is your playground.
-READ MORE

 At the Royal Docks you’re basically in the Thames, which makes it the final boss of London swimming.
 Just to be clear, technically you’re in the largest enclosed dock in the world …but it’s literally yards away from the river, and it shares the same water, so it might as well be.
 Only, there’s no risk of rib boats, floating restaurants, or confused whales interfering with your swim.
 And thankfully the water is tested frequently, and consistently marked as ‘excellent’.
 If you’re an open water beginner, prepare for an indiction course (either online or in-person) and dive in.